archerabi/gurram-swap/README.md

 <!-- [![Build Status][travis-image]][travis-url] -->
 <!-- [![Downloads Stats][npm-downloads]][npm-url] -->

 Gurram swap is a library for querying the uniswap v3 subgraph.
-It supports the Ethereum mainnet as wells as L2 networks like Polygon and Optimism.
+* It supports the Ethereum mainnet as wells as L2 networks like Polygon and Optimism.
-This library also injects summaries for positions.
+* injects summaries for positions (liquidity in fiat, uncollected fees etc).
+* uses bignumber.js to represent big numbers.
+Handles two's complement where necessary.

 ![](header.png)